weterynarzfred/options/README.md

 # Intro
 This is an unfinished react/redux boilerplate for making interactive CYOAs.
-As of now it is largely unfinished and unusable.
+[Current version preview.](https://weterynarzfred.github.io/options/) There are no plans for an editor.
+Creating your own version requires requires knowing JavaScript and understanding my terribly documented option parameters.

 # Options
 All options should be objects placed in the `options` object inside `options.js`.
 Each option on the same level has to have an unique key.
 Example: